FStarLang/pulse/artifact/README.md

 ### 4.2

-The module `lib/core/PulseCore.Semantics.fst` contains the definition of the `stt` type of concurrent computations, and the function `run` implements the interpreter.
+The module `lib/core/PulseCore.Semantics.fst` contains the definition of the `m` type, which is the `stt` type of concurrent computation spresented in the paper.
+The actual `stt` of PulseCore is is in `lib/core/Pulse.Lib.Core.fst`, and defined to a universe lowering of `m`.
+The the function `run` in `lib/core/PulseCore.Semantics.fst` implements the interpreter.
 This development in this module is generic over an abstract type of heaps, it is instantiated to the actual type of memories in `lib/core/PulseCore.InstantiatedSemantics.fst`.

 ### 5.1